 The current beacons started when Apple launched iBeacon in 2013, which is basically a protocol that allows devices with Bluetooth installed in them to send tiny amounts of data.

-Then entered Google into the scene with Eddystone in 2015 and they presented their technology as a substitute for apple beacon technology.
+Then entered Google the scene with Eddystone in 2015 and they presented their technology as a substitute for apple beacon technology.
 Since then, Eddystone and iBeacon have both controlled the proximity business.

 In 2014, the US giant retail chain, Macy’s, installed over 4000 beacons in their stores, which makes this the single largest use of beacons till today.

 In 2015, Shazam and Facebook, two of the world’s most downloaded mobile apps began integrating beacon technology into their range of capabilities.